idbsupport3F/main/README.md

 3. Then, you need to create new `.env` file to store all the server/database info here.
 Then copy all the codes from `.env.example` to your new created `.env` file and adjust your server/database data in it.
 For more info, you can refer [Bedrock documentation here](https://roots.io/bedrock/docs/installation/#getting-started).
 > P/s: Make sure in your own public/private repo, this `.env` file won't be able to view by any parties.
 It should be hold secretly in server using superadmin access.

+4. Update `bud.config.js` with your local dev URL in `web/app/themes/flexor/bud.config.js`

-4. In the current idbkl directory, run composer like this:
+5. At root directory, run composer like this:
     ```bash
     composer install
     ```

+6. Then go to sage theme directoy, run this:
+    ```bash
+    # Go to flexor directory
+    cd /web/app/themes/flexor

+    # Install Composer
+    composer install

+    # If the above installation outputs error to tell you to run `composer update`.
+Run `composer update`.
+    ```
     <details>
       <summary>Don't have command for <code>yarn</code>?</summary>
       Visit this <a href='https://classic.yarnpkg.com/lang/en/docs/install/#mac-stable'>yarn installation link</a> to install yarn cli in your system
     </details>

-5. Update `bud.config.js` with your local dev URL in `web/app/themes/flexor/bud.config.js`

-6. To Compile assets, run this command in your root folder `idbkl`:
+7. To Compile assets, run this command in your root folder `idbkl`:
     ```bash
     # Build Asset
     composer run-script build-theme